HartsyAI/SwarmUI-HartsyInference-Backend/README.md

 `[Warning] [CudaMemory] OOM on first attempt` lines in the log during VAE decode — that's normal under tight memory and the retry is recovering.

+## Running on multiple GPUs

+Setup mirrors the ComfyUI backend exactly: **one backend instance per GPU**, added manually (neither backend auto-spawns per GPU).
+In `Server` → `Backends`, click `HartsyInference (Pure C# Inference)` once per GPU and set each instance's `GPU_ID` to a distinct ordinal (`0`, `1`, …).
+Swarm's scheduler then load-balances generations across the instances — it routes each request to the least-used instance that already has (or can load) the model, and different instances generate fully in parallel.

+Unlike ComfyUI (which isolates each GPU in a separate Python process via `CUDA_VISIBLE_DEVICES`), HartsyInference runs all instances **in one process**, so each instance's engine state must be per-device-isolated.
+It is: the engine binds its CUDA context per calling thread and keys every stream / memory pool / kernel module / cuBLAS handle by device, so two backends on two GPUs share no mutable state.
+(The one remaining cross-backend hazard — a process-global tensor-finalizer cleanup queue that let one backend's thread run another's cleanup — was fixed by partitioning that queue per CUDA context; requires engine ≥ the build noted in the extension bump.)

+A `GPU_ID` list like `0,1` is accepted but only the first ordinal is used — one HartsyInference instance drives one GPU.
+For multi-GPU, add multiple instances.

 ## Known limitations

 - **VAE decode is slow** when memory is tight (tens of seconds for 1024²) because of